Eyelid surgery – blepharoplasty

 Will the eyelid correction change the shape of my eyes?

-No, the shape of your eyes usually remains unchanged.
-However, by removing excess skin and fat redistribution, a fresher appearance can be achieved.
-Your eyes will appear more open, giving you a refreshed and younger look.
+No, the shape of your eyes generally remains unchanged.
+However, by removing excess skin and redistributing fat tissue, a fresher appearance can be achieved, and the eyes natural beauty becomes more visible again.
+Your eyes appear more open, giving you a rested and more youthful look.

 Is the eyelid correction permanent?

-The results of a blepharoplasty last for many years, but the natural ageing process continues.
-A further procedure can be performed after around 10 years if necessary.
+The results of a blepharoplasty last for many years, but the natural ageing process continues, which may include the renewed formation of eye bags.
+If needed, another procedure can be performed after about 10 years.

-The incisions for an upper eyelid blepharoplasty are made in the natural crease of the eyelid and are barely visible after healing.
-With a lower eyelid blepharoplasty, the incision is usually made on the back of the lower eyelid or under the eyelashes and is also well hidden.
+The incisions for an upper eyelid lift are made within the natural crease of the eyelid and are barely visible once healed.
+For a lower eyelid lift, the incision is usually placed on the inside of the lower eyelid or just beneath the eyelashes, providing a discreet and well-concealed approach.

 What are the risks associated with eyelid surgery?